 As a result of obtaining reliable and affordable transportation and empowered with new knowledge and skills, many are able to improve their job prospects, their family’s health and well-being, their credit and overall financial stability.
-A survey conducted by the Carsey Institute at the University of New Hampshire showed:
+A survey conducted by the Carsey School at the University of New Hampshire showed:

 - 75 percent reported spending less on car repairs.

 - 73 percent reported a better overall financial outlook.

 - 50 percent are better able to get to their jobs.

 - 52 percent had improved access to health care.

 - 38 percent have improved access to nutritious food options.

 Our funding model is a combination of earned fees and support from philanthropy.

 The Social Innovation Intern will assist us in developing creative marketing activities that help to increase the number of clients entering into the More Than Wheels program.
 We are looking at various strategies such as earned media, social media, advertising and opportunistic marketing initiatives in order accomplish our strategic goals.
 We are looking for an intern who can assist us in taking on one of those areas - providing key research, then developing both the strategy and beginning implementation of the work.

 The intern will be under the direct supervision of Debby Miller, NH Executive Director, and Jennifer Gee, External Affairs Coordinator.
 The intern will be based in the Manchester, NH office, and also travel to interview clients and participate in regional activities as appropriate.